payeezy/payeezy_apple_pay/example/README.md

 To facilitate testing your Apple Pay integration within the Xcode simulator and on non-Apple Pay-enabled devices (i.e. anything other than an iPhone 6/+, iPad Air 2, or iPad Mini 3) we also provide a framework that mocks the Apple Pay functionality.
-This MockAcadiaAPIs.framework is automatically linked when building the testing target (see below).

 ## BUILDING THE SAMPLE APP